Ann Li

 Predictable entropy

 Many of our interactions rely on position tracking and gesture recognition of multiple individuals in a space.
 We considered alternative scenarios and unexpected occurrences that would challenge our system (tracking multiple people across time, walking vs. running, integrating multiple actors), but had to acknowledge them without addressing each side case for the scope of this project.
+Further exploration and testing of each concept would be meaningful and necessary for future implementation.

 On craft, production, and setup